Preparing for your family session

 CLOTHING Do's and don'ts

 DO stick to light neutral colors as the base for your outfits.
-Cream, oatmeal, sage green, chambray, blush, grayish blue, taupe, khaki, light gray, light pink, olive green, tan - the ideal color palette is earthy tones in soft shades of khaki, cream, green, blue or blush.
+Cream, oatmeal, sage green, chambray, blush, light blue, taupe, khaki, light gray, light pink, olive green, tan - the ideal color palette is earthy tones in soft shades of khaki, cream, green, blue or blush.
 Avoid red, maroon and black.
 Soft and heathery colors are the name of the game here and truly work best for my style of shooting & editing.

 connerton-fall-2020-thebigandbright-66.jpg